tremor-rs/tremor-www-docs/docs/workshop/examples/10_logstash/README.md

 Tremor, which takes the apache logs, parses and classifies them then submits them to indexes in elastic search.

-In addition the file `demo/data/apache_access_logs.xz` is used as example payload.
+In addition the file `demo/data/apache_access_logs.xz` [Link](https://github.com/tremor-rs/tremor-runtime/tree/main/demo/data) is used as example payload.

 ## Environment

-In the [`example.trickle`](etc/tremor/config/example.trickle) we define a script that validates the schema that the field `hello` is a string and the field `selected` is a boolean.
-If both conditions are true we pass it on, otherwise, it'll drop.
+In the [`example.trickle`](etc/tremor/config/example.trickle) we define scripts that `extract` and `categorize` apache logs.
+Any log that is not conforming ther predefined format will be dropped.
 All other configuration is the same as per the previous example and is elided here for brevity.

 ## Business Logic